-- 2 Resident Assistants (RAs) On Duty are present in each residence hall. - 1-2 Live-In Staff (graduate and fulltime staff) support the entire campus community year-round. - 1 Live-Off Staff Member (Residential Life Assistant and Associate Directors) serves as the administrator back up to the Live-In Staff On Call for higher level incidents. - The Director of Residential Life, or their designee, is available for support for all safety and security concerns in the residence halls.
+- 2 Resident Assistants (RAs) On Duty are present in each residence hall. - 1-2 Live-In Staff (graduate and full-time staff) support the entire campus community continuously throughout the year. - 1 Live-Off Staff Member (Residential Life Assistant and Associate Directors) serves as the administrator back up to the Live-In Staff On Call for higher level incidents.

+• The Director of Residential Life, or their designee, is available for support for all safety and security concerns in the residence halls.